The Chamber of Deputies Received at the Palais-Royal by the Duke of Orleans

 The Chamber of Deputies Received at the Palais-Royal by the Duke of Orleans (French: La chambre des deputes appelant le duc d'Orleans) is an 1834 history painting by the French artist François Joseph Heim.
-It portrays a scene fron the July Revolution.
-On 7 August members of the Chamber of Deputies arrived at the Palais-Royal, the Paris residence of theDuke of Orleans.
+It portrays a scene from the July Revolution.
+On 7 August members of the Chamber of Deputies arrived at the Palais-Royal, the Paris residence of the Duke of Orleans.
 They came to formally offer him the throne that had been abdicated by his distant cousin Charles X.